GrieferAtWork/KOSmk4/readme.md

 	- librpc (user)
 		- Library for sending remote procedure calls to arbitrary threads/processes
 		- KOS provides a system call `sys_rpc_schedule()` that comes alongside a tiny, non-turing-complete assembly language which can be used to describe arbitrary register-save-and-load transformations before some given RPC callback function gets invoked
-		- The main (intended) purpose of RPC functions in KOS is to allow user-space to implement a kind of `terminate_thread()` function that works by scheduling an RPC that will interrupt a blocking operation in the target thread and get executed at the next valid cancelation point (as defined by posix:libpthread), at which point that RPC can simply throw an `E_EXIT_THREAD` exception to unwind the stack, executing finalizers along the way
+		- The main (intended) purpose of RPC functions in KOS is to allow user-space to implement a kind of `terminate_thread()` function that works by scheduling an RPC that will interrupt a blocking operation in the target thread and get executed at the next valid cancelation point (as defined by posix:libpthread), at which point that RPC can simply throw an `E_EXIT_THREAD` exception to unwind the stack, executing finalizers as needed along the way
 	- libssp (user)
 		- Minimal implementation to satisfy GCC's stack-smash-protection function during linking
 	- libterm (user/kernel)
-		- Provide support for all of the different transformation flags in `struct termios`
+		- Provide support for all of the different transformation flags in [`struct termios`](https://en.wikipedia.org/wiki/POSIX_terminal_interface#POSIX:_Consolidation_and_abstraction)
-		- This library provides the functionality required for top-level TTY objects in kernel-space, where-as libansitty provides low-level support for ANSI escape codes for stuff like terminal color support, which is then used by hardware display drivers and the builtin debugger.
+		- This library provides the functionality required for top-level TTY objects in kernel-space, where-as [libansitty](#libansitty) provides high-level support for [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) for stuff like terminal color support, which is then used by hardware display drivers and the builtin debugger.
 	- libunwind (user/kernel)
 		- Provide for `.eh_frame`-based unwinding of the stack, both in user-space, as well as in kernel-space
-		- This library is the back-bone of the entire exception handling system all throughout KOSmk4
+		- This library is the back-bone of the entire exception handling system seen all throughout KOSmk4
 		- This library supports everything required by the CFI/CFA/FDE-subset of DWARF, including the ability to write turing-complete programs to describe register restore expressions (which are actually used in a couple of places)
 			- Note that to simplify encoding of CFA expression, you may make use of `/kos/misc/libgen/cfi/compiler.dee:compileExpression()`
 	- libvideo (user/kernel)
 		- Provide generic software-based video codec converter functions, as well as the (future) system for interacting with (potentially hardware-accelerated) video processing in the form of simple 2D surface operations
+		- Note that currently, none of that actually happens already (that's all left up to future me to (possibly) implement)
 	- libvm86 (user/kernel)
 		- An entire software-based emulator of the 8086 and its instruction set
-		- Yes: I wrote yet another decoder and interpreter for the x86 instruction set (as if `vio.c` and `hw_illegal_instruction.c` wern't enough already)
+		- Yes: I wrote yet another decoder and interpreter for the x86 instruction set (as if `vio.c` and `hw_illegal_instruction.c` weren't enough already)
 		- Allows BIOS functions to-be called from protected mode, or even from long-mode (still pending full support)
+	- ...
+More libraries may get added in the future without being documented here